 There are several licensing pathways under the new legislation which are dependent upon the type of cannabis product the intended licensee wishes to either produce, distribute or export from the Island.

 To find out more information on the types of licences that can be applied for, along with the relevant fees, guidance and application forms, click here.

-For further information please visit our GCS Frequently Asked Questions page here.
+For further information please visit our GSC Frequently Asked Questions page here.